hugo53/hugo53.github.io/pages/ielts/journey.md

 Firstly, you must decide what documents which you are about to use.
 In my outlook, _Grammar for IELTS_ is a great book to achieve that purpose.
 However, going through the book entirely is extremely boring.
 Thus, I recommend that you should ultilize several optional resources which are listed as follows.

 - [Anglo-Link's Youtube Channel](http://www.youtube.com/user/MinooAngloLink?feature=watch).
-Watch and do all exercises are supplied.
+Watch and do all exercises.
 This channel is helpful actually.

 Secondly, attempting to apply grammar rules for real situations is really necessary.
 Using grammar structure in your writing and speaking will help you remember those syntaxes and  produce correct sentences easily whenever you need.